Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Rio Grande Village deserves at least a full morning from a birder visiting Big Bend for the first time.
 It’s the perfect place to set up camp and enjoy a leisurely half day or more of prime desert birding.

-The Chisos Mountains Basin
+Birding the Chisos Mountains Basin

 The Chisos Mountains are a tiny little group of mountains right in the middle of Big Bend.
 They shoot up dramatically from the desert floor, creating a space at the top called a sky island.